 “The agency business model skews in favor of the largest spenders and under-serves the majority of B2B advertisers.”

-- Forget B2B, that’s a good reason why smart marketers of even consumer focused brands should rather work with a performance driven boutique PPC agency.
-Are you trying to sell Marketo to less-informed marketers Jon?
+- Forget B2B, that’s a good reason why smart marketing managers of even consumer focused brands should rather work with a performance driven boutique PPC agency.
+Are you trying to sell Marketo to less-informed marketing managers Jon?
 Or did you mean that only big media houses with consumer brands in their portfolio make the best of PPC agencies?

 “Agencies will never understand your customers and your business as well as you, especially B2B firms that sell more complicated products and services.”

 - What about PPC agencies that specialize in specific B2B verticals?
-Do you think the PPC specialists doing PPC campaigns in a particular B2B segment for years couldn’t force multiply with the B2B marketers having better understanding about their service offerings and industry?
+Do you think the PPC specialists managing campaigns in a particular B2B segment for years couldn’t force multiply with the B2B marketers, having better understanding about their service offerings and industry?
 Do you think PPC agencies always work in silos?
-Or may be you are speaking from your experience working with PPC agencies from Mars that took light years to send communication back and forth?
+Or may be you are speaking from your experience working with PPC agencies from Mars or Venus that took light years to send communication back and forth?

 ”The need to coordinate with outsiders implies latency and information loss, meaning you lose the flexibility and agility to react quickly.”

-- Now that’s a flimsy attempt at instilling unsubstantiated fear in the minds of B2B marketers at its best.
-Not all PPC agencies work like outsiders and the implied latency and information loss can happen across different teams well within the organization itself.
-Going by your logic organizations should never work with outsiders and do everything in house.
+- Now that’s a flimsy attempt at instilling unsubstantiated fear in the minds of B2B marketing managers at its best.
+Not all PPC agencies work like outsiders.
+Also the implied latency and information loss can happen across different teams well within the organization itself.
+Going by your logic, organizations should never work with outsiders and do everything in house?

 On the contrary, PPC agencies could actually help improve flexibility and reaction time by force multiplying the domain specific expertise and added experience they bring to the table.
-Marketing automation softwares like Marketo could only provide data and actionable insights at its best.
-PPC experts from the agency could help make not only better sense of this data and insights but add more logic to decision making as well.
+Whereas marketing automation softwares like Marketo could only provide data and actionable insights at its best.
+PPC experts from the agencies could actually help make not only better sense of this data and insights but add more logic to decision making as well.
 Would you disagree Jon?

 “Outsourcing means losing control over a critical portion of your demand generation strategy to outsiders who may have different incentives than you.”